 In addition, it's may sometimes be recommended by some vets to support a dog’s immune system, as an aid in the recovery of several other ailments, as an anti-inflammatory, good source of antioxidants, for treatment of insulin-resistant diabetes, and “detoxifying” the body.
-Most of these uses of milk thistle for dogs are based on what has been observed in human trials, and not those with canines (1, 4).

 - Liver disease and liver damage

 - Diabetes and insulin resistance

 Milk thistle can be easily administered to a dog in the form of a tablet or through liquid drops.
 Many dog supplement brands offer milk thistle in a pill form that tastes like a dog treat for easy administration.